lindgr3n/adonisjs-sveltekit-template/README.md

 ```

-Create a new sveltekit in frontend `npm create svelte@latest frontend`
+Create a new SvelteKit in frontend `npm create svelte@latest frontend`
-Create a new adonisjs in backend. `npm init adonis-ts-app@latest backend` making it a web project
+Create a new Adonisjs in backend. `npm init adonis-ts-app@latest backend` making it a web project
-Because adonis run npm install in creation we remove node_modules and use pnpm install
+Because adonis run npm install in creation we remove node_modules and package-lock.json and use pnpm install.

 Need to figure this bit out.
 How to optimize pnpm package management.
-Thinking one should be able to install e.g elint in root and just point it out in each subpackage.
+Thinking one should be able to install e.g eslint in root and just point it out in each subpackage.
 So we use the same eslint package in each sub not sure how that works.

 Had some issue with typescript not being able to load tsconfig.json inside adonis when e.g. looking inside route.ts.
 Added the .vscode/settings file seems to solve that issue. (https://github.com/microsoft/vscode-eslint/issues/1170#issuecomment-775282384).